vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/7-asynchronous-code/58-callbacks.md

             but maybe it runs multiple times in a row after specified time such as an even listener 💡💡💡

+        - so setTimeout() function "fire/execute the callback function" (which is a argument) & whatever the stuff are defined inside the callback function will also be executed 💡💡💡

 ## example - of addEventListener() method ✅

     eg :